 Important to note: Unlike many educator home-buying programs, Landed does not require you to be a first-time home buyer.
 Apparently, you can use Landed even if you currently own a home.

-The home you are buying has to be your primary residence and you must intend to live in it for at least a year.
+The home you are buying has to be your primary residence and must remain so while in partnership with Landed.
+(Updated 11.2020)

 How Does it Work?